 Step 2 - Enable Paypal in Braintree

-- From the ReCharge Dashboard, click Settings > General Settings then select Braintree/PayPal from the dropdown menu
+- In the merchant portal, click Settings and select Payment.
+Choose Braintree/PayPal from the dropdown menu under Payment processor.

 View PayPal at checkout